ZiedYT/chats-revenge-public/README.md

 - If you want to use the tomato throwing reward:
     - Add this as a browser source to your obs `https://github.com/ZiedYT/chatsRevenge-TomatoThrow`
     - If you didn't already, add the Lua script and type your tomato overlay name
+    - Credits to [abdullahmorrison](https://github.com/abdullahmorrison/erobb221-twitch-extension/tree/main).
+I used his repo can a template for the tomatos
 - If you want an overlay that shows your chat what effect is currently running, you can add this to your OBS as a source: http://localhost:23337/

 ## Advice